Taut foliations from knot diagrams: Introduction

-Before giving the statement of the theorem, we recall some definitions. \begin{defn} A \emph{bigon} region in a knot diagram is a complementary region of the knot projection having two crossings in its boundary.
-A \emph{twist region} is either a connected collection of bigon regions arranged in a row, which is maximal in the sense that it is not part of a longer row of bigons, or a single crossing adjacent to no bigon regions. \end{defn} \begin{assum} We will always suppose that the diagram is alternating in a twist region.
-If that is not the case the diagram can be replaced by another one with fewer crossings in an obvious way. \end{assum}
+\begin{defn} A \emph{bigon} in a knot diagram is a complementary region of the knot projection in $S^2$ having two vertices\footnote{corresponding to two crossings of the diagram.} in its boundary.
+A \emph{twist region} is either a maximal connected chain of bigons arranged in a row — that is, one that is not contained in a longer such chain — or a single crossing adjacent to no bigons.

+\end{defn} \begin{assum} We will always suppose that the diagram is alternating in a twist region.
+Otherwise, the diagram can be replaced by another one with fewer crossings by using Reidemeister $2$ moves. \end{assum}

+Throughout the paper, when drawing diagrams, we will indicate the crossings in a twist region with an integer whose absolute value is the number of crossings, and whose sign indicates the type of crossings: positive for right-handed, negative for left-handed.